QEP Resources Inc. [QEP] Price Analysis: Next Bullish Target is $3.17

 QEP Resources Inc. [NYSE:QEP]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding QEP Resources Inc. [QEP], the latest average analyst recommendation we can see is from the quarter closing in lastQuarterMonth.
-This is compared to its latest closing price of $0.37.
+Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
+For QEP Resources Inc. [QEP], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
+The average 12-month price forecast for this stock is $0.30, with the high estimate being $3.50, the low estimate being $0.40 and the median estimate amounting to $1.00.
+This is compared to its latest closing price of $0.31.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for QEP Resources Inc. [QEP] is sitting at 2.83.
 This is compared to 1 month ago, when its average rating was 3.36.